 According to Freeden (1996, p.
 77) ideologies are characterized "by a morphology that displays core, adjacent, and peripheral concepts".
 The central concepts of an ideology constitute its conceptual core that can be identified in its diverse manifestations.
 They are defined not only in relation to each - other but also in relation to adjacent concepts that limit their meaning within a given cultural or logical context.
 Liberty, for example, is a central concept of liberalism, but its specific meaning depends on whether it is placed in proximity to adjacent concepts such as "free competition" or "human rights".
 The latter represents a cultural constraint on the concept of liberty given that the notion of universal human rights is a western cultural construction (Freeden 2013, p.
 81).
 Unlike the adjacent concepts the peripheral ones are "situated in the exterior perimeter of an ideology, between thought and action" (Ibid., p.
 84).
-In other words, the peripheral concepts consist in the practices or policies that certain ideology engenders in a given context.
+In other words, the peripheral concepts in a given context.